 Avoid shallow rationales like citing the program's ranking or platitudes like "everyone knows it's the best."
-The admissions team asks this question to judge whether you're actually a good fit and also to assess your emotional intelligence and maturity.
+The admissions team will ask you "why this program?" to judge whether you're actually a good fit and also to assess your emotional intelligence and maturity.
 Demonstrate that you're a deep thinker who's in touch with yourself and the world around you.